Jovaan-Whitton/Foundations-of-Active-Directory/README.md

-# Intro to Active Directory – Hack The Box
+# Foundations of Active Direcctory

 ## Project Overview
 This lab introduced me to the fundamentals of **Active Directory (AD)** within a simulated Windows enterprise environment.
 Through hands-on exercises, I explored domain structures, authentication processes, user enumeration, and common security misconfigurations.
 The project mirrors real-world AD environments used in corporate networks and lays the groundwork for both blue team and red team perspectives.